 We’ve designed this site to be compatible with modern web browsers and encourage you to update.

-These English Afternoon Scones are truly delicious, using natural yogurt makes the scones rise as it reacts with the bicaronate of soda in the flour.
-Good Luck
+These English Afternoon Scones are truly delicious.
+Using natural yogurt makes the scones rise as it reacts with the bicarbonate of soda in the flour.
+Good Luck!

 Kitchen Kettle Products